Computer-Vision-Spring-2024/exVision-BasicToolkit-v2/FullAppWithoutLibrary/TO_DO.md

 - Closing the hybrid viewport -> reshow.
 - You need to update the ui for the edge detecttion.
 - Hybrid images: when you check the "image 01" radio button, the "low-pass" and "high-pass" goes unchecked.
+- Histogram Tabs
+    - Openning multiple histogram tabs for the same image
+    - Defining to which image does the tab belong to

 ## Done: